Humbly Homemade

 A risen bread dough in a glass mixing bowl.

-5. Let the dough rise in a warm spot until it doubles in size after about one hour.
+5. Let the dough rise in a warm spot until it doubles in size after one hour.

 Brotchen on a baking sheet slashed across the top.